 Bio

-I am the Chief of Stanford BMT and Cell Therapy Program providing 600 cancer cell therapies annually.
-Our BMT-CT research group fosters the development of both laboratory immunologists, and clinical translational researchers.
-Our Allogeneic hematopoietic cell transplantation (alloHCT) research is optimizing graft content of CD34 HSC, conventional T lymphocyte, and regulatory T cell content in order to cures blood cancers via beneficial graft-v-tumor (GVT) immunity.
-Our overall research goal is to augment GVT while preventing detrimental graft versus host disease (GVHD).
-Our CAR-T research provide the most direct targeting of cancer and has dramatically helped patients with leukemia and Lymphoma already.
+I am the Chief of Stanford BMT and Cell Therapy Program that provides 750 cancer cell therapies annually.
+Our BMT-CT research fosters the development of both laboratory immunologists, and clinical translational researchers.
+Our allogeneic hematopoietic cell transplantation (alloHCT) research is optimizing graft content of HSC, conventional T lymphocyte, and regulatory T cell content in order to cures blood cancers via beneficial graft-v-tumor (GVT) immunity while reducing GVHD risk.
+Our CAR-T research provides the most direct targeting of cancer and is dramatically improving leukemia and Lymphoma with no GVHD risk.
+Our goal is to combine graft engineered allogeneic HCT with CAR-T benefit.

-Immunotherapy is revolutionizing cancer treatment and Stanford Cancer Cell Therapy Program is developing and evaluating the most promising chimeric antigen T-cell (CAR-T) therapies.
-CAR-T genetically modifies the patient's T lymphocytes to target their cancer.
-Thus far, the most successful CAR-T have targeted B cell antigens CD19, CD20, CD22, and BCMA, and our ongoing trials are treating patients with relapsed/refractory leukemia, lymphoma, and multiple myeloma.
+Immunotherapy is revolutionizing cancer treatment and Stanford Cancer Cell Therapy Program is developing and evaluating the most promising chimeric antigen T-cell (CAR-T) therapies targeting CD19, CD20, CD22, CD79A, and BCMA.